Skip to main content

 Asset properties

-When you select any of the assets in the filtered results table, its detailed properties side panel opens on the right.
+When you select any asset in the results table, its detailed properties open in a side panel (the inspector).

 info